vigneshsaravanakumar404/ImageToEquations/README.md

 ![img.png](Images/spiderman.png)

-*_For all graphs the original image is included on the right for reference, program generated output is on the left_*
+*_For some graphs the original image is included on the right for reference, program generated output is on the left, The image is not part of the computer generated output_*

 ## How It Works